disposable-email-domains/disposable-email-domains/README.md

 Changelog
 ============

+* 2/11/21 We created a github [org account](https://github.com/disposable-email-domains) and transferred the repository to it.

 * 4/18/19 [@di](https://github.com/di) [joined](https://github.com/martenson/disposable-email-domains/issues/205) as a core maintainer of this project.
 Thank you!

 * 7/31/17 [@deguif](https://github.com/deguif) [joined](https://github.com/martenson/disposable-email-domains/issues/106) as a core maintainer of this project.
 Thanks!